Stefano314/Sub-CHIMeRA/README.md

  ['gn:T00004' 'PMID:8590279']]
 ```
 ## kegg_update()
 This function simply uses the previous ```kegg_dissect()``` in a mulithread structure, in order to speed up the request process as much as possible.
 It's important to notice that we can't use many requests at the same times, otherwise the server will block the majority of them.
-For this reason it has been introduced a delay inside the function ```get_kegg_reference()``` and ```get_kegg_dblinks()```.
+For this reason it has been introduced a delay inside the function ```get_kegg_pmid()``` and ```get_kegg_dblinks()```.
 In the example it is used only the first 4 entries (1 in 4 threads), but by default it uses all the entries in the dataframe.
 ```python
 kegg_update(kegg_df, 'dblinks')
 ```